tale-toul/OCP4AzureIPI/README.md

 Outputs:
 ...
 ```
-Save the command used to create the infrastructure for future reference
+Save the command used to create the infrastructure for future reference.
+The same variable definitions must be used when [destroying the resources](#cluster-decommissioning-instructions).

 ```
 $ echo "!!" > terraform_apply.txt